 The quick answer is that investment decisions should always be guided by valuation.
-From a simple perspective, using forward price-to-earnings (P/E) ratios, it is easy to see that equity markets, with the exception of Asia, are trading above their respective historical averages.
+From a simple perspective, using forward price-to-earnings (P/E) ratios, it's easy to see that equity markets, with the exception of Asia, are trading above their respective historical averages.
 For example, in the United States, the forward P/E ratio for the S&P 500 Index currently stands at 16.8x, which is well above the 5- and 10-year historical averages of 14.4x and 14.2x, respectively.1 In isolation, the data might not mean a great deal, apart from suggesting that valuations might be veering toward the higher side; however, given that these figures include the magnitude of recent corrections, it isn't difficult to conclude that stock prices in the United States are relatively expensive.

 The importance of deconstructing earnings

 When you consider the earnings multiple expansion within the context of sluggish sales growth, condensed profit margins, and high leverage, a more worrisome picture emerges.
 Sales per share for the stocks in the S&P 500 Index universe rose by an annualized 4.3% since 2009, but that's significantly below operating earnings per share, which grew at 12.4%.
 This might suggest that the bulk of earnings improvement we saw in the past six years was powered more by healthier profit margins and share buybacks than top-line growth.
 While it points to greater efficiency, it masks the lack of equivalent growth in revenue.
 If sales don't pick up, it's fair to say that earnings growth will soon slow because it's difficult to foresee stretched margins expanding any further.

 Sales growth continues to lag operating earnings growth